AlfredSu1214/TowerDefense-Homework/README.md

 # Tower Defense Game

-**I would likely just leave this project be, star this project and I'll probably restart the development**
+**I would likely just leave this project be, star this project, report issues or pull some requests and I'll probably restart the development**

 ## project overview